agatheblues/agator9999/README.md

 Read this: [Firebase Hosting](https://firebase.google.com/docs/hosting/).
 You can run `npm run build` that will generate your bundle, init a firebase hosting folder, link it to your firebase project and move there `index.html`, `bundle.js`, `style.css` and the `static` folder.
 Then hit `firebase deploy`!

+Note: Don't forget to add your hosting URL to your Spotify application callback list, and in `config.js`.

 ## Disclaimer
 This tool has been created for personal use and not for commercial purposes.
 No artworks are stored in the database.
 Also, this is *just* a codebase.
 You have to setup your own things!